 How Old Do You Have to Be to Audition for The Voice?

-Many young singers will be wondering how old they need to be to go on The Voice UK.
-We are here to help clarify the age limit for The Voice and also explain other options if you’re too young.
+Many young singers will be wondering how old they need to be to go on The Voice UK and if they fit in the age limit.
+We are here to help clarify the maximum age range for The Voice and also explain other options if you’re too young.